UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ds_train = ds_train.rename_column("label", "labels")
 ```

-Finally, we need to fix the labels of Laptop 2014 dataset to fit classifier output expectations.
+Finally, we need to fix the labels of the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops) to fit classifier output expectations.
 Labels in the dataset are `[-1, 0, 1]` and need to be `[0, 1, 2]`.
 Thus, need to be incremented.

 ```python
 ds_train = ds_train.map(lambda example: example["labels"] = example["labels"] + 1)